 I recently wrote a post on 10 useful pre-reading activities, so I thought I would follow this up with a blog post about activities to do after reading.
-What are post-reading activities?
+What are the post-reading activities?
 Post-reading activities are activities done after the student has finished reading a text.
 These are usually done in order to help the learner more deeply understand what they have read.
 This is usually done by encouraging the learner to critically analyze the text.
 Here are 10 interesting and enjoyable ways of doing this.

 - Using pictures

 Select seven or eight pictures.
 Some of these should relate to the topic of the text the students have read.
 Ask the students to make small groups and give each group a copy of the pictures.
 The learners should work together to decide which pictures best associate with the reading.
 Encourage them to provide reasons for a picture being associated or not.
 After they have finished doing this, each group can take it in turns presenting their ideas.

 Prepare three or four simple questions related to the content of the reading.
 Ask the class to make two rows facing each other.
 Then, encourage them to ask each other the questions, but warn them that they only have 60 seconds to do so.
 Once the 60 seconds are up, one of the rows rotates so each learner has a new partner.
 Repeat the process several times.

 After the students have finished reading the text, put them into small groups.
 Ask each group to make two or three statements about the text.
 Give them examples of the kinds of statements they can make (this will depend on their level).
 After each group has made their statements, pass them round to other groups.
 They then read each other’s statements

 Ask the students to work together with a partner.
 First, ask them to work together to identify the main points of the reading.
 Once they have successfully done this, the students can work individually to put these into sentences.
 Depending on the level of the class, you might need to teach them how to paraphrase or how to write in their own words.